totutotu/url-shortener/client/README.md

-# Getting Started with Create React App
+# Create React App documentation

+This documentation includes the basic create-react-app commands, **the relevant documentation for this project can be found on the root Readme**.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).